loomnetwork/token-gateway-example/README.md

-# Cards Gateway Example
+# Token Gateway Example

-This project is built using the [loom-js][] Transfer Gateway API, and demonstrates how to transfer ERC721 tokens between Ethereum and Loom DAppChains via a browser frontend built with React.
+This project is built using the [loom-js][] Transfer Gateway API, and demonstrates how to transfer ERC20 tokens between Ethereum and Loom DAppChains via a browser frontend built with React.

 ## Interface in action